|Fantasy football player rankings|

 3. Reggie Wayne, Indianapolis: 104 catches, 1,510 yards 10 TDs, 6 100-yard games.
 Doubtful he'll repeat those numbers if Marvin Harrison recovers fully from two knee injuries, but he could come close.

 4. Braylon Edwards, Cleveland: 80 catches, 1,289 yards, 16 TDs, 4 100-yard games.
 Arrival of Donte' Stallworth could make it harder to double-cover Edwards every down.
-(Though he does still suffer from the occasional droppsies.)
+Edwards should be back from freak foot injury for regular season, hopefully wearing shoes.

 5. Larry Fitzgerald, Arizona: 100 catches, 1,409 yards, 10 TDs, 4 100-yard games.
 Could fall off a bit if Anquan Boldin somehow gets healthy and if the unstable QB situation goes south.